GuikangZhong/CSCD58_NAT/README.md

 ## List of tests cases run and results
 ### ICMP Echo Request/Reply
-1. Pinging from the internal hosts to any external hosts.
+1. Pinging from the internal hosts to any external hosts in NAT mode
 ```console
 mininet> client1 ping -c3 server1
 PING 172.64.3.21 (172.64.3.21) 56(84) bytes of data.